 Continued work to educate the public (which includes property owners, land managers, city planners, etc.) on wildfire risk mitigation and defensible space practices is needed.

 Improving the health and productivity of Oklahoma’s forest resources

-Forests provide sustainable supplies of clean water.
-Maintaining healthy forest watersheds and riparian forests in rural areas, and protecting forest cover in developing areas, are essential to meeting the needs of the state’s citizens for clean water.
-Climate change, increased drought frequency and intensity and changes in precipitation patterns are increasing the importance of raising awareness and better managing our forest resources to protect drinking water sources, sustain stream flows, protect aquatic wildlife species, and to reduce sedimentation and water treatment costs.
+Forests provide sustainable supplies of clean water to the majority of our citizens.
+Maintaining healthy forest watersheds and riparian forests in rural areas and protecting forest cover in developing areas are essential to ensuring safe and available water.
+Climate variability, increased drought frequency and changes in precipitation patterns demand increased awareness and better management of our forest resources to - protect drinking water sources, sustain stream flows, protect aquatic wildlife species and reduce sedimentation and water treatment costs.